rv0lt/rv0lt.github.io/_posts/2023-03-21-distroless-scratch-dockerifles.md

 COPY  --from=base  /etc/passwd  /etc/passwd
 ```

 Until here, pretty straightforward.
-We have copied the files needed, and then, moved the files and folders that the app need to work.
+We have copied the files needed, and then, moved the files and folders that the nginx needs to work.
 Next step are the libraries, here is where I spent more time.
 Because if we try to use ldd to find the libraries:

 ![enter image description here](https://i.imgur.com/Tsp2pRM.png)
 It will tell use, those.
 However, as I mentioned, nginx is built using modules.
-So those modules have also more dependence:
+So those modules use also more libraries:
 ![enter image description here](https://i.imgur.com/XqHPrCQ.png)
-Another option, would have been to download in a ubuntu base image the source code, and compile it ourselves using the -static flag, so that the binary can contain the libraries already.
+Another option would have been to download, in a ubuntu base image, the source code and compile it ourselves using the -static flag, so that the binary can contain the libraries already.

 So, the second part of the Dockerfile would be: